-The second update (off-diagonal update) is of the update between diagonal operators and off-diagonal operators.
-It can be done by the directed-loop update.
-People can refer to article \cite{sse-direct} for detail information about the directed-loop update for Heisenberg model.

-For $JQ_2$ model with magnetic field, the diagonal part of $J$ operators contain the field and the diagonal part of $Q$ operators don't contain any magnetic field.
-Thus when doing diagonal update, the weight for $J$ diagonal operators should include the field operators.
+For $JQ_2$ model with magnetic field, every diagonal part of the $J$ operators contains the field and every diagonal part of the $Q$ operators doesn't contain any magnetic field.
+Thus when doing the diagonal update, the weight for the $J$ diagonal operators should include the field operators.
 The off-diagonal update is a bit complicated.
-When a loop encounters $J$ operators, the loop should choose the exit leg with a probability which corresponds to the particular solution of the directed-loop equations (see Eq. ($29$),($31$) in Ref. \cite{sse-direct}).
-When the loop encounters $Q$ operators, it will just do the simple switch-and-reverse moves.
+When a loop encounters the $J$ operators, the loop should choose the exit leg with a probability which corresponds to the particular solution of the directed-loop equations (see Eq. ($29$),($31$) in Ref. \cite{sse-direct}).
+When the loop encounters the $Q$ operators, it will just do the simple switch-and-reverse moves.
 This treatment introduced above is the general SSE method.
-In the next section, we will present a new version of SSE method for $JQ_2$ model with magnetic field.
+In the next section, we will present a new version of SSE method for the $JQ_2$ model with magnetic field.